 Your child will need an empty stomach for the barium swallow procedure.
 Please follow the guidelines below, according to your child’s age:

 - Newborn to 6 months: no food three hours before the exam.

 - 7-24 months: no food four hours before the exam.

 - 24 months and older: no food six hours before the exam.

 If your child has a noted allergy to radiographic contrast, additional preparations may be necessary.

 Dress your child comfortably, in clothes that are easily removed.
 Your child will be given a gown to change into for the procedure.

-X-rays will be taken while your child is swallowing the barium, and as the barium flows into the stomach.
-The radiologist does this by using the fluoroscopy machine, or camera, to follow the barium where it goes.
-Your child will need to move around in different positions to see the correct anatomy.
+- The radiologist will use the fluoroscopy machine, or camera, to take x-rays while your child is swallowing the barium and as the barium flows into her stomach.
+Your child will need to move around in different positions so the machine can take pictures of the correct anatomy.
 The radiologist and technologist will help guide your child.
-This exam takes an average of 30 minutes.

-After the study, it is important to mildly increase your child's fluid intake for the day, because the barium may cause constipation.
+After the study, it is important to give your child extra fluids for the day because the barium may cause constipation.

-If there are any problems or questions about constipation please call your Primary Care Physician.
+If you have any problems or questions about constipation please call your primary care physician.